PSeitz/lz4_flex/README.md

 [Miri](https://github.com/rust-lang/miri) can be used to find issues related to incorrect unsafe usage:

-`MIRIFLAGS="-Zmiri-disable-isolation -Zmiri-disable-stacked-borrows" cargo miri test --no-default-features`
+`MIRIFLAGS="-Zmiri-disable-isolation -Zmiri-disable-stacked-borrows" cargo +nightly miri test --no-default-features --features frame`

 ## Fuzzer
 This fuzz target generates corrupted data for the decompressor.
 Make sure to switch to the checked_decode version in `fuzz/Cargo.toml` before testing this.